-C. Applications for utility licenses shall be filed with the Bureau on or before December 31 for each subsequent calendar year.
-In the case of any person operating a utility coming within the provisions of the Utility License Law which commences operations within the City after January 15, 2009, the person operating such utility shall apply for a utility license on or before the date of commencing such operations.
-The application shall include such information as the Director may require in order to determine whether the utility has paid the license fee owed.
+C. Applications for utility licenses must be filed with the Bureau on or before December 31st for each subsequent calendar year.
+In the case of any person operating a utility coming within the provisions of the Utility License Law which commences operations within the City after January 15, 2009, the person operating the utility must apply for a utility license on or before the date of commencing the operations.
+The application must include the information as the Director may require in order to determine whether the utility has paid the license fee owed.

-D. Upon receiving a completed application, together with any payment due, the Director shall issue a utility license to the applicant.
-A utility license shall be valid for no longer than one year.
-Each utility license shall expire on December 31 of the year of issuance.
+D. Upon receiving a completed application, together with any payment due, the Director will issue a utility license to the applicant.
+A utility license will be valid for no longer than one year.
+Each utility license will expire on December 31st of the year of issuance.

-E. The Director shall prepare application forms and make them publicly available.
-Failure to receive or secure a form shall not relieve any person from the obligation to obtain a license and pay a license fee under the Utility License Law.
+E. The Bureau will prepare application forms and make them publicly available.
+Failure to receive or secure a form will not relieve any person from the obligation to obtain a license and pay a license fee under the Utility License Law.